 Any actions against one's self or others that causes physical injury, intimidates, harasses, threatens or otherwise interferes with another person's rightful actions.
-This includes but is not limited to, dating violence (violence committed by a person who is or has been in social relationship of romantic nature with victim), domestic violence (current or former spouse or intimate partner of victim or person cohabitating with or has cohabitated with victim as spouse or intimate partner), verbal abuse, abuse via electronic means (e.g. cyber bullying), and physical battery.
+This includes but is not limited to, dating violence (violence committed by a person who is or has been in social relationship of romantic nature with victim), domestic violence (current or former spouse or intimate partner of the victim or person cohabitating with or has cohabitated with the victim as spouse or intimate partner), verbal abuse, abuse via electronic means (e.g. cyber bullying), and physical battery.

-Abusive conduct that takes the form of dating violence is violence committed by a person who is or has been in a social relationship, defined as a hook up or relationship of a romantic nature, with the victim.
-Domestic violence is violence committed by current or former spouse or intimate partner of a victim or person cohabitating with or has cohabitated with the victim as spouse or intimate partner.
-For a more detailed explanation of t his police and a more comprehensive definition of domestic and dating violate please see Section V-XI of the CNU Student Handbook.
+Abusive conduct that takes the form of dating violence is violence committed by a person who is or has been in a social relationship, defined as a hook up or relationship of a romantic nature, with the reporting party.
+Domestic violence is violence committed by current or former spouse or intimate partner of a reporting party or person cohabitating with or has cohabitated with the reporting party as spouse or intimate partner.

+For a more detailed explanation of this policy and a more comprehensive definition of domestic and dating violate please see Section V-XI of the Student Handbook.